 Go Big Read is the Chancellor’s popular UW-Madison common reading program.
 The program engages members of the campus community and beyond in a shared, academically focused reading experience.
 Students, faculty, staff, and community members are invited to participate by reading the book and taking part in classroom discussions and campus events.
 The 2021-2022 book is Transcendent Kingdom by Yaa Gyasi.
-Visit the program website for more information on obtaining copies of the book, resources, etc. The program is project managed by the UW-Madison Libraries.
+Visit the program website for more information on obtaining copies of the book, resources, etc. The Chancellor’s program is project managed by the UW-Madison Libraries.

 Learn at UW

 UW-Madison’s Writing Across the Curriculum program is eager to help you think about creative and effective ways to incorporate writing and speaking assignments into your courses at all levels and in all disciplines.
 The hundreds of pages of materials on this site offer a good place to start.
 If you teach at UW-Madison, we would be happy to consult with you about ways to customize these materials and the pedagogical strategies they suggest.

 Writing Center staff help undergraduate and graduate writers at any stage of the writing process—from choosing a topic to drafting and revising—for any writing project.
 We talk with students about writing goals, review writing, and have a conversation about what next steps writers might take.
 UW-Madison has one of the most comprehensive writing centers in the country, providing instruction to some 7,000 undergraduate and graduate students each year.